egberts/egberts.github.io-src/content/articles/nftables-firewalls.md

-# Overview of coexistance with nftables
+# Overview of coexistence with nftables

 The basic aspect a firewall being able to be coexisting with `libvirt` (and `nftables`) boils down to:

 * who is in control (start/restart/stop) overall
 * who can control the nftable policy
 * who can control segregation by netdev interfaces (common FW chaining organizational technique)
-* who can insert FW rules effortlessly into an existing FW rulset without corrupting other rulesets.
+* who can insert FW rules effortlessly into an existing FW ruleset without corrupting other ruleset.

 None of this matter to my goal if you simply take out the `default` Virtual Network from `virt-manager`.